 The following state and territory government websites also have information on the ecology and biology of flying-foxes:

 - Queensland Department of Environment and Heritage Protection - Flying-foxes

 - New South Wales Office of Environment & Heritage - Flying Foxes

 - Victoria Department of Environment and Primary Industries - Flying foxes

-- South Australia Department of Environment, Water and Natural Resources - Grey-headed Flying-foxes
+- South Australia Department of Environment, Water and Natural Resources - Grey-headed Flying-fox

 - Northern Territory Parks and Wildlife Commission - Flying Fox (Bat)

 How can flying-foxes be managed in accordance with national environmental law?

 Flying-fox camps can be large and may occur in trees that are close to houses and livestock.
-Residents who live near camps often have concerns regarding noise, damage to vegetation and hygiene associated with flying-fox camps.
+Residents who live near camps often have concerns regarding noise, damage to vegetation and hygiene.

 Activities that are likely to have a significant impact on a nationally threatened species need to be referred to the Australian Government to ensure they are consistent with national environment law.
-This may include proposals to disperse flying-fox colonies of a nationally threatened species, move or shift camp boundaries, or clearance of important roosting or foraging habitat for a nationally threatened species.
+In regards to nationally-listed flying-fox species, this may include proposals to disperse camps, move or shift camp boundaries, or clearance of important roosting or foraging habitat.

 Some activities to manage problematic flying-fox camps may be considered unlikely to have a significant impact and may not need to be submitted to the Australian Government for approval.
 Examples may include minor modifications to habitat, such as creating buffers by trimming or removing vegetation using appropriate timing and methodology, planting non-roost plant species, or re-vegetating key areas to improve or create additional habitat away from affected areas.

 Measures can also be implemented to deter colonies from establishing in inappropriate areas by using noise and visual methods.
-However, once a camp is established at a site, disturbance using noise and visual methods may result in a significant impact and would require a referral to the Australian Government.
+However, once a camp is established at a site, disturbance using noise and visual methods may result in a significant impact and may require a referral to the Australian Government.

 It is recommended that you seek advice from the Department before undertaking major habitat modifications or other activities.